Skip to main content

 Container pathWhere the volume is mounted inside the container (e.g., /var/lib/postgresql/data)

 When you add a volume, the service automatically becomes stateful.
-Stateful services are locked to a single server and limited to 1 replica.
+Stateful services are locked to a single server and limited to 1 replica so the container always mounts the same local data path.
 When the last volume is removed, the service reverts to stateless.

 Volume Backups